 C. Both of the above.

-If you’d like to know more about the intriguing characters that shaped New Mexico history, check out this brain-teasing, fun walking tour and scavenger hunt of the Santa Fe Plaza: www.DiscoverSantaFe.us
+If you’d like to know more about some of the intriguing characters that shaped New Mexico history, check out the brain-teasing walking tour and scavenger hunt around the Santa Fe Plaza at DiscoverSantaFe.